Millions across India light lamps in solidarity amid coronavirus lockdown | DW | 05.04.2020

 People in India turned off lights and lit candles and earthen lamps outside their houses on Sunday as a show of solidarity amid the coronavirus pandemic.

-Prime Minister Narendra Modi had addressed the nation earlier this week through a video message, calling for a 9-minute show of solidarity "to fight the darkness spread by the coronavirus with light."
+Prime Minister Narendra Modi addressed the nation earlier this week through a video message, calling for a nine-minute show of solidarity "to fight the darkness spread by the coronavirus with light."

 Read more: Coronavirus lockdown: Delhi struggles to feed migrants left behind